Zeitsperre/PyConLT2024/slides.md

 # Why build a **Climate Services** library in **Python**?

-* Robust and fast scientific Python libraries
+* Robust, trusted, and fast scientific Python libraries
-* Readability / reviewability
+* Python's Readability / Reviewability
 * Growing demand for climate services/products
   - Provide access to the community so they can help themselves
 * *The timing was right*
   - Internal and external demand for common tools
-* Less time writing code, more time spent doing research
+* **Less time writing code, more time spent doing research**

 ---